 - 💪 Let’s improve on this 💪

-One way to help your team own their performance is to have them fill out the evaluation form for themselves and review their scores with yours.
+One way to help your team own their performance is to have them fill out the staff evaluation form for themselves and review their scores with yours.
 This is a great exercise to build alignment within the team and have genuine conversations.
 It is also an effective way to get the most out of your time together.
 Done right, you can have frequent check-ins that are productive, growth-oriented, and, dare I say it, fun!

 Click the button below to download your free child care staff evaluation template!

 We hope this article inspired you to try something different with your team.
-Even if it’s something small such as having your educators reflect on their vision for professional growth.
+Even if it’s something small such as having your educators reflect on their vision for professional or personal growth.
 How do you conduct your staff evaluations?
 Do you have any creative ways of connecting with your team?
 Let us know in the comments below.
 Share this with someone who is planning their performance evaluation!